denten-books/plain-text/5-surface.md

 ![Goldberg's Control Cards [@goldberg_controller_1915].](images/control-2.png)

-"You must acknowledge that this is readable without special training," Hymen Goldberg wrote in the patent application for his 1911 Controller.
-The device was made "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
-In an illustration attached to his patent, Goldberg pictured a "legible control sheet [...] in which the control characters are in the form of the letters of the ordinary English alphabet" [@goldberg_controller_1915].
-Goldberg's perforations did the "double duty" of carrying human-readable content and mechanically manipulating machine "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].
+"You must acknowledge that this is readable without special training," Hymen Goldberg wrote in the patent application for his 1911 Controller [@goldberg_controller_1915, sheet 3].
+The device was made "to provide [a] mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
+In an illustration attached to his patent, Goldberg pictured a "legible control sheet [...] in which the control characters are in the form of the letters of the ordinary English alphabet" [@goldberg_controller_1915, 1].
+Goldberg's perforations did the "double duty" of carrying human-readable content and mechanically manipulating machine "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915, 1-4].
 Unlike other schemas, messages in Goldberg's alphabet could be "read without special information," effectively addressing the problem of code's apparent unintelligibility.